 The benefits of pacing activity and doing a realistic amount are as follows:

-There will be times when you cannot pace activity so please be gentle on yourself when you cannot do so.
+There will be times when you cannot pace activity.
+Please be gentle on yourself when you cannot do so.

 For myself, when I was at my most ill, interaction with the caregivers within a restricted time period pushed me outside my limits almost every day, but I needed to do this to survive.